IIEWFL/prog6221-part-1-ST10094577-MM/README.md

  #The softwre should print the full recipe, its name and all the steps
   #The user shall be able to scale recipe, clear data and exit the application
   #The software will not persist the user data between execution.
-link to github repository git@github.com:IIEWFL/prog6221-part-1-ST10094577-MM.git
+Link to github repository git@github.com:IIEWFL/prog6221-part-1-ST10094577-MM.git